Previous: cbuffers strings, Up: cbuffers [Index]

 a procedure which converts a string to a bytevector, for example

-.
+string->ascii.
 In the second form of the syntax use:

-?string->bytevector defaults to string->ascii
+?string->bytevector defaults to string->ascii.

 For each couple ?str and ?expr do the following:

-instance bind it to ?str.
+memory-block instance bind it to ?str.

 Evaluate the ?body forms in the region in which such bindings are effective.
 Return the return value of the last ?body form.

-but if a ?expr evaluates
+Like with-general-c-strings but if a ?expr evaluates

-accept the value.
+to #f accept the value.

 Prepare some generalised C strings to be used by a chunk of code expecting access to raw memory holding a C language string representing a file system pathname.